 * EnsembleDarkhorse: Gleeman Vox and Ace Hardlight are among the most popular villains of the franchise.
 Vox is well-liked for his LargeHam advertisement at the beginning of the game ("It's time to blow $#@% up!"), and Ace has a devoted fanbase on [=DeviantArt=].

 * FridgeBrilliance: You actually get ''paid'' for getting Skill Points in this game, unlike the past entries where they were mostly a BraggingRightsReward.
 Well, you ''are'' on a reality TV program, pulling off feats like that obviously improves their ratings.

-* GameBreaker: arguably the [[GunsAkimbo Duel Vipers/Raptors]], as they can become so powerful to shred anything short of our BigBad in seconds!
+* GameBreaker: The [[GunsAkimbo Dual Vipers/Raptors]], since they can become so powerful that they can shred anything short of our BigBad in seconds!

-* MoralEventHorizon: Ace Hardlight had certainly crossed it a long time before the events of ''Deadlocked'', but him not only murdering Captain Starshield on-screen, and almost [[spoiler: killing Al]], all with [[BloodKnight sadistic glee]], makes it clear he's a completely irredeemable villain.
-His JacobMarleyWarning to Ratchet after his defeat makes up for ''nothing'' that he has done.
+* MoralEventHorizon: Ace Hardlight had certainly crossed it a long time before the events of ''Deadlocked'', but him not only murdering Captain Starshield on-screen, and almost [[spoiler: killing Al]], all with [[BloodKnight sadistic glee]], makes it clear he's an irredeemable villain.